Data Sources & Licenses

 COCA Licensed (paid) Modern American English word frequency, 1990–2019.
 Licensed from Mark Davies / english-corpora.org; redistribution restricted, summary statistics surfaced here.

-Wikimedia Commons Varies (mostly CC BY-SA) Illustrative images; each hero caption links back to the file page with its specific license
+Wikimedia Commons Varies (mostly CC BY-SA) Illustrative images and pronunciation recordings; each image caption and audio credit links back to the file page with its specific license

 A note on share-alike